Koshish

-Koshish is a 1972 Indian Hindi-language romantic drama movie starring Sanjeev Kumar and Jaya Bhaduri, written and directed by Gulzar.
+Koshish is a 1972 Indian Hindi-language romantic drama film starring Sanjeev Kumar and Jaya Bhaduri, written and directed by Gulzar.

-The movie depicts a deaf and mute couple and their conflicts, pain and struggle to carve out a niche for themselves in a desensitized society.
+The film depicts a deaf and mute couple and their conflicts, pain and struggle to carve out a niche for themselves in a desensitized society.
 It was inspired by the 1961 Japanese film Happiness of Us Alone.
 The film was remade in Tamil in 1977 as Uyarndhavargal starring Kamal Haasan and Sujatha.

 Plot

 Haricharan and Aarti are poor youngsters who are deaf and mute.
 They fall in love with each other and get married.
-Haricharan works as a shoe-shiner to earn a living.
-Later, they have a child, but the child dies because of a greedy man named Kanu.
-The couple is devastated, and later are blessed with a second child and they lead a happy life.
+Haricharan works as a newspaper delivery agent to earn a living.
+Later, they have a child, but the child dies because of a greedy uncle named Kanu.
+The couple is devastated, and can only get work of a shoe shine man, and later are blessed with a second child and they lead a happy life.
 One day, a police officer sees Haricharan, gets impressed by his kind and honest nature, he gives him a job.
 Soon, Haricharan earns more and their financial condition improves.
 Their son grows up.

 Years later, Aarti dies.
 Haricharan is employed in a company.
 His employer's daughter is deaf and mute and the employer wants to fix Haricharan's son's wedding with his daughter.
 Haricharan declines as his employer is richer than him but the employer convinces him.
 Seeing the daughter, Haricharan is reminded of Aarti and agrees for the wedding.
 The son opposes the wedding as she is deaf and mute, much to Haricharan's distress.
 He berates him, and reminds him that even his mother was mute.
 The son realises his mistake and agrees to marry the employer's daughter.